bzeeno/riscv-cpu/README.md

 - 32-bit computing
 - The CPU utilizes the Harvard architecture
 - Design is based on the RISC-V instruction set architecture (ISA)
-- The CPU is a simple single-cycle, single-core CPU
+- The CPU is a simple single-cycle, single-core CPU that can execute the instructions in the base RV32I subset of the RISC-V ISA (except for those related to exceptions and interrupts).

 ## Core
 ![](Diagrams/Core.jpg)
-- sc_core (single-cycle core) is the main module that contains the control unit, the program counter logic, the ALU, the register file, and the immediate decoder.
+- sc_core (single-cycle core) is the main module that contains the control unit, the program counter logic, the ALU, the register file, the immediate decoder, and the load and store modifiers.

 ### Program Counter
-- The program counter (PC) increments by 4 each clock cycle, assuming the instruction is not a branch or jump.
-The PC increments by 4 since the instruction memory is byte addressable, which means that by incrementing the counter by 4, we increment over 32 bits (the size of one instruction).
+- The program counter (PC) increments by 4 (bytes) each clock cycle, assuming the instruction is not a branch or jump.
 - Branches and Jumps:
 	- The immediate for branches and jumps is specified by the number of bytes
-		- This means the immediate will always be an even number, so, the 0th bit is set to 0 and is not encoded in the instruction
+		- This means the immediate will always be an even number, so, the 0th bit is set to 0 and is not encoded in the instruction (not applicable to jalr)
-		- If the branch or jump is taken, then: PC = PC + (immediate * 4)
+		- If the branch or jump is taken, then: PC = PC + signext(offset)
 	- jal instruction:
 		- The jal instruction is the instruction in which an immediate value is added to the PC to determine the target address
 		- The PC + 4 (The return address) is saved in the register file at rd, typically at 0x01